Pengor/chia-log-analysis/README.md

 where `<logfile directory>` is the path to your chia plotter logs and `<output filename>` is the path to the .csv file you want to save (file extension should be specified by the user).

+### What info does it parse?
+For each file it parses as much as it can find of the following (I imagine I'm not the only one who's had a plot interrupted):
+* Plot size
+* Buffer size
+* Buckets
+* Threads
+* Stripe size
+* Start date
+* Phase 1 duration
+* Phase 2 duration
+* Phase 3 duration
+* Phase 4 duration
+* Total time
+* Plot filename

 ### Why does this exist?
 I started doing some chia plotting and wanted to compare the performance of different settings used during plotting.
 I imagine there are other tools out there that do the same thing as this one, but it gave me an excuse to do some more C++ learning outside my typical ecosystem.
 If you find any bugs or want to see a feature added please feel free to open a new _Issue_.